“The greatest legacy we can leave our children is happy memories”-Og Mandino

 Permits for Langtang Valley trek:

 It is no surprise that every trekking region in Nepal requires permits.
-And depending upon the trekking region the permits vary.
+And depending upon the trekking region the permits are different.
 With that being said, you need two different permits for Langtang valley trek: TIMS & Langtang National Park entry permit.

 Here are the permits name and cost of those permits required for Langtang valley trek: